"Journey of Our People"

 According to Midewiwin tradition, the era of the third fire had arrived.

-In this new land, of which Baawiting became the economical and political center, Five Mystery Beings emerged from the waters of Lake Michigan, teaching the new inhabitants of Michigan how they could formalize and extend a vast net of kinship that would forever cement the different groups together.
-Hereupon the Ojibwe Anishinaabeg of Michigan began to form five groups of patrilineal kin (odoodeman or totemic clans) whose members thought of themselves as descendants of an ancient animal ancestor.
+Around six or seven hundred years ago, in this new land, of which Baawiting would become the economic and political center, Five Mystery Beings had emerged from the waters of Lake Michigan, teaching the new inhabitants of Michigan how they could formalize and extend a vast net of kinship that would forever cement the different groups together.
+Hereupon the Ojibwe Anishinaabeg of Michigan began to form five groups of patrilineal kin (odoodemag or totemic clans) whose members thought of themselves as descendants of an ancient animal ancestor.

-The teachings of these Mystery Beings resulted in a new society framework, and were ultimately followed by a historical alliance, formed by three large southeastern bands that had emerged from the nation of the Anishinaabeg: the Ojibweg, the Odaawaag, and the Bodéwadmik.
+The teachings of these Mystery Beings resulted in a new society framework.
+This framework ould become a solid social base for the historical military alliance of the Three fires- which was formed earlier by three large southeastern bands that had emerged from the nation of the Anishinaabeg: the Ojibweg, the Odaawaag, and the Bodéwadmik.

 The members of the present Sault Ste.
 Marie Tribe of Chippewa Indians are descendants of these newcomers who colonized the area around Baawiting (today called the falls of St. Mary), with some moving inland to form other community villages.
-These people, who are my ancestors on my father's side, depended primarily on fishing and hunting for survival, and have been identified with the Upper Great Lakes region for at least 500, up to 1000 years.
+These people, who are my ancestors on my father's side, depended primarily on fishing and hunting for survival.
 The sandhill crane that had led them there would eventually become the symbol of the Sault tribe.

 To read more about the 5 clans that colonized Baawiting, click here.